Colts' new kicker constructing new chapter as opener nears - WHIZ News

 First, there was a Ferrari; then, a “Star Wars” contraption.

-Eventually, he stopped long enough to take a congratulatory phone call from special teams coordinator Bubba Ventrone that set up Blankenship’s next puzzle — replacing the NFL’s career scoring leader.
+Eventually, special teams coordinator Bubba Ventrone made the congratulatory phone call that set up Blankenship’s next puzzle — replacing the NFL’s career scoring leader.

 “That was about all I could do to try and take my mind off of it,” Blankenship said Tuesday.
 “I’m just a big kid at heart.
 I’ve collected Legos for a really long time.
 I’ve also been into ‘Star Wars’ and Marvel Comics.
 I’m a huge kind of superhero geek about all that stuff.
 Also Transformers, just all that kind of sci-fi, nerdy, geeky kind of stuff.”